Aswathama (film): Plot

-Soon, a minister's daughter named Sowmya is killed, and her corpse is dropped in front of the police station.
-With Neha's help, Gana manages to access Sowmya's laptop and receives photos where he spots an older man, Manoj's grandfather.
+Soon, a minister's daughter named Sowmya is abducted by Manoj's grandfather.
+When Manoj is molesting her, she regains consciousness.
+A fearful Manoj kills her brutally and her corpse is dropped in front of the police station as a challenge.
+Meanwhile, with Neha's help, Gana manages to access Sowmya's laptop and sees photos where he spots an older man, Manoj's grandfather.
 Further, Gana manages to access CCTV footage of Sowmya buying a perfume from a vendor who reveals the older man told him to sell the perfumes and paid him for it.

-Since Sowmya was a drug addict, she wasn't unconscious despite being subject to anesthesia and thus knew about Manoj.
+Since Sowmya was a drug addict, she wasn't unconscious long enough despite being subject to anesthesia.
 Despite his friend's insistence not to do so, Manoj ended up killing her.
-Back to the present, the cops ask Manoj to perform an autopsy on Sowmya.
+Back in the present, the cops ask Manoj to perform an autopsy on Sowmya.

-Gana then explains to Neha that all the victims, though unrelated, were admitted to the hospital because of Hypoglycemia induced artificially by a banned drug called Hypomacene.
+Gana then explains to Neha that all the victims, though unrelated, were admitted to the hospital because of hypoglycemia induced artificially by a contraband drug called Hypomacene.
 Gana later visits the mall to view surveillance footage and discovers an address that leads him to Manoj's house.
 Having seen him talk about the autopsy on TV, Gana asks him for help with the case, while Manoj tells him to wait for coffee.
-Manoj explains to his friend that he'd kill Gana, but receiving a call from Neha about the older man dumping another corpse in front of the police station, Gana secretly runs away.
+Manoj explains to his friend that he'd kill Gana, but receiving a call from Neha about the older man dumping another corpse in front of the police station, Gana suddenly leaves.

 A car chase ensues, resulting in the older man's death after Manoj drops a cargo container on his car.
 Gana then goes to Manoj's house, where he discovers dead bodies in separate vessels before Manoj arrives there with his friend.

-Manoj's friend, who turns out to be his father, removes his belt and starts beating him.
-It is then revealed that Manoj was psychopathic as a kid and even killed his father, who since then appeared as a hallucination.
-Back to the present, Gana fights with Manoj and beats him.
-He throws him into a wardrobe, and Gana drops a chandelier over him.
+Manoj's past is revealed where Manoj's friend, who turns out to be his father, removes his belt, and starts beating him for not committing the perfect crime.
+It is then revealed that Manoj, during his youth who lusts over girls all the time and molests his maid's daughter.
+His father manages the situation and beats him with the belt to discipline him for being caught.
+This reveals his psychopathy and eventually he killed his father along with the maid and her daughter.
+Later, he warns his grandfather not to reveal any of these facts and pleads him not to make him an orphan.
+Since that day, his grandfather became his accomplice out of fear and he has been hallucinating that his father warns him for his wrong deeds.

+Back in the present, Gana thrashes Manoj, throws him into an almirah.
 Manoj is laughing, but he faints.
-The chandelier falls over Manoj, killing him.
+Gana drops a chandelier over him, killing him.
 He then receives a call from his father, who pranks him into believing a man is trying to harass Priya.
-Gana arrives home, and finds out Priya is now pregnant with Ravi's child.
+Gana arrives home and finds out Priya is now pregnant with Ravi's child.